gnanee57/galaxy-merchant-trading-guide/README.md

 tegj glob glob is larger than glob prok
 I have no idea what you are talking about
 ```

+## System Design

+This application is a console-based Java application developed using Maven.
+The application is designed to convert intergalactic units to Roman numerals and perform arithmetic operations on them.

+The application follows a modular design with separate classes handling different responsibilities:

+- `Main`: The entry point of the application.
+- `InputHandler`: Handles reading input from a file.
+- `OutputHandler`: Handles writing output to the console.
+- `InputParser`: Parses the input and performs the necessary operations.
+- `QueryProcessor`: Processes the queries and returns the result.

+## Assumptions

+The following nontrivial assumptions were made during the development of this application:

+- The input file is always present in the resources directory and is correctly formatted in case of input mode selection is file based.
+- The intergalactic units and their corresponding Roman numerals are defined in the input file in case of input mode selection is file based.
+- The arithmetic operations are always valid and do not result in any undefined behavior like division by zero.
+- The user can give input both using input file and console.
+- The user can give output using console.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.